Belousov-Daniil/best-practice-linux-secure-ssh-setup/README.md

-# Remote ssh setup essentials on remote Linux machine
+# Essential SSH setup on a remote Linux machine

     ███████╗███████╗██╗  ██╗
     ██╔════╝██╔════╝██║  ██║